Sweet and Spicy Cocktail Meatballs

 This post may contain affiliate links.
 See our disclosure policy.

-These Sweet and Spicy Cocktail Meatballs are sure to be a crowd favorite.
+These Crockpot appetizer meatballs are sure to be a crowd favorite.
 A little sweet, a little savory with a spicy kick.
 Perfect for holiday parties or game days!

 Featured with this recipe

-These simple sweet and spicy Cocktail Meatballs are made in the slow cooker and absolutely delicious!
-Tender ground beef meatballs are covered in a rich sauce, very similar to our Winger’s Sticky Finger recipe.
-In fact, the sauce recipe is EXACTLY the same, the only difference (obviously) is that you put the sauce over meatballs instead of wings.
+These simple sweet and spicy crockpot appetizer meatballs are absolutely delicious!
+Tender ground beef meatballs are covered in a rich sauce, and slow cooked to perfection.
 They are perfectly sweet and savory with just the right amount of kick.
-This is one of the easiest meatball recipes you’ll ever try; it’s sure to become an instant classic!
+This is one of the easiest meatball recipes you’ll ever try; they’re sure to become an instant favorite!

 Frozen meatballs, Frank's Red Hot sauce, brown sugar, water onions and toothpicks for Cocktail Meatballs.

-If you want to substitute frozen meatballs for homemade, they’re really easy to make!
-Mix all the ingredients together in a large bowl, use a cookie scoop to make perfectly sized balls, place them on a prepared baking sheet and bake.
-Here’s what you need for homemade meatballs:
+If you want to use homemade meatballs instead of frozen, they are easy to make!
+Mix all the ingredients in a large bowl, use a cookie scoop to make perfectly sized balls, place them on a prepared baking sheet, and bake.
+These simple ingredients will make homemade meatballs quick!

 • Onion – In this recipe instead of dicing the onion, you grate it with a cheese grater.
 This creates small, thin pieces of onion that keep the meatball texture super smooth.